How can employers tackle harassment in the workplace?

 • Harassment in relation to a protected characteristic;

-• Sexual harassment – where a person engages in unwanted sexual conduct in order to either violating the victim’s dignity or inserting the victim into an intimidating, hostile, degrading, humiliating or offensive environment;
+• Sexual harassment – where a person engages in unwanted sexual conduct in order to either violate the victim’s dignity or insert the victim into an intimidating, hostile, degrading, humiliating or offensive environment;

-• Less favourable treatment because the employee rejects or submits to unwanted conduct of a sexual nature or that is related to gender reassignment or sex.
+• Less favourable treatment because an employee rejects or submits to unwanted conduct of a sexual nature or that is related to gender reassignment or sex.

 Plans for reform